 Anyone who has been going sea fishing for any amount of time will have built up a collection of tackle.
 From rods and reels to lures, disgorgers, lamps and the endless choice of terminal tackle it can be very difficult to decide what to take on a fishing trip and what to leave at home.
 Indeed, one complaint that is often heard from anglers is that they wish they could travel lighter and not be bogged down by carrying too much gear around with them when they are fishing.
-However, there is always a balance to be struck between taking the right amount of equipment so that an angler has all eventualities covered during a fishing session, and then not taking too much gear which they will not need or use.
+There is always a balance to be struck between taking the right amount of equipment so that an angler has all eventualities covered during a fishing session, and then not taking too much gear which they will not need or use.

-Rock Mark Spinning/Lure Fishing
+Summer Rock Mark Spinning/Lure Fishing

 In this scenario we will consider what an angler needs for a summer daytime session spinning for bass and pollock (with the possibility of also catching mackerel) across a number of rock marks.
 It is proposed that the angler will be fishing for three or four hours and moving from mark to mark during this time.